 - i.
-To the best of their knowledge, full disclosure of any connection between the Placement Agent or the investment manager and the ERS, including whether anyone receiving compensation or who will receive compensation with respect to an investment from the ERS from the Placement Agent or the fund manager is: a current or former ERS Board Member, ERS employee, or ERS consultant; a member of the immediate family of anyone connected to or formerly connected to the ERS; a current or former elected or appointed official of the State and/or cities and counties of the State, a current or former employee of the State and/or cities and counties of the State or a member of his/her campaign organization or a political action committee. - ii.
+To the best of their knowledge, full disclosure of any connection between the Placement Agent or the investment manager and the ERS, including whether anyone receiving compensation or who will receive compensation with respect to an investment from the ERS from the Placement Agent or the fund manager is: a current or former ERS Board Member, ERS employee, or ERS consultant; a member of the immediate family of anyone connected to or formerly connected to the ERS; a current or former elected or appointed official of the State and/or cities and counties of the State, a current or former employee of the State and/or cities and counties of the State; or anyone seeking to be elected to public office of the State and/or cities and counties of the State or a member of his/her campaign organization or a political action committee. - ii.
 To the best of their knowledge, full disclosure of the donations made by the Placement Agent or the investment manager during the prior 24-month period to any organization (including contributions to political campaign funds and donations to non-profits) in which any person listed in Paragraph 2.a is an officer, employee, or member of the Board or Advisory Board (or similar body).
 Additionally, any subsequent donations made by the Placement Agent or the investment manager to any such organization during the time the Placement Agent or the investment manager is receiving compensation in connection with a the ERS investment shall also be disclosed. - iii.
 To the best of their knowledge, full disclosure of the names of any current or former members of the Board, ERS employees or investment consultants who suggested the retention of the Placement Agent to the investment manager.